zachpmanson/notes/notes/Archive/Folklore/File Over App.md

-A manifesto of sorts written by [Stephan Ango](https://stephanango.com/) (CEO of Obsidian, the editor used to create this very website) on [his blog](https://stephanango.com/file-over-app) on the importance on users controlling how their content is stored.
+A manifesto of sorts written by [Stephan Ango](https://stephanango.com/) (CEO of [[Obsidian]], the editor used to create this very website) on [his blog](https://stephanango.com/file-over-app) on the importance on users controlling how their content is stored.
 Posted on 2023-07-01.

 ---